crawl/crawl/crawl-ref/docs/crawl_manual.rst

 While scrolls tend to affect your equipment or your environment, most potions affect your character in some way.
-The most common type is the simple curing potion, which restores some hit points and cures many ailments, but there are many other varieties of potions to be found.
+The most common type is the simple curing potion, which restores some health and cures many ailments, but there are many other varieties of potions to be found.
 Potions can be quaffed (drunk) with the 'q' command.